saltstack/salt-windows-msi/README.md

 and then from all files `C:\salt\conf\minion.d\*.conf` (except `_schedule.conf`) in alphabetical order.

-You can set a new master with `MASTER_HOSTNAME`.
+You can set a new master with `MASTER`.
 This will overrule the master in a kept configuration.

 You can set a new master public key with `MASTER_KEY`, but you must convert it into one line: